karbachinsky/secret_santa_roulette/README.md

 ### Why should i use it?
 There are many online secret santa generators in web, but this one has several features outperforming current solutions:

 1. Considering love relations.
 None of current online generators can do it.
 2. Convenient friends file format.
 No inputs, no forms.
 Just one file with one user per line.
 3. Speed.
-It works very fast even with thousands of users.
+It works very fast even with hundreds of thousands users.

 ### How to build?
 1. Download project from github.